Pitt Rivers Museum: Haida totem pole

-Photo Gallery
+Photo gallery

 Expansion

+Despite the Pitt Rivers being so full as to be "bursting at the seams", designs for a new museum building in the 1960s were never realised.
+By 1964, the university wanted to expand the science area onto the Pitts Rivers site and move the museum to a larger plot on Banbury Road.
+A round museum was proposed, covering a site larger than the Sheldonian Theatre, the Clarendon Building, and the Bodleian Library combined.
+The concept was strongly supported by the museum's curator Bernard Fagg and, after concerted lobbying from Fagg, the university's Standing Committee on Museums and Galleries.
+In February 1966, the university greenlit the new museum and promised to keep the Banbury Road site free for three years while funding was arranged.
+Several architects were considered for the project including Leslie Martin (who was already working on plans for a new zoology building), Powell & Moya, and Pier Luigi Nervi; Nervi was selected and planning applications were submitted and approved by Oxford City Council in a 32-29 vote.
+The new museum needed £4.5 million to cover construction costs and £2.25 million as an endowment.
+In May 1968, Fagg suffered a stroke which left him in hospital until the end of the academic year and significantly limited his involvement in fundraising efforts.
+By 1970, the campaign had lost momentum, the fundraising committee dissolved, and in September, the university announced the project would be shelved.

 In 2004, the museum received £3,700,000 from the Higher Education Funding Council for England (HEFCE) to build an annex adjoining the museum.
 Building work was completed in 2007, bringing the academic staff of the museum back to the site, and providing a laboratory for conservation of the specimens.

 A second phase of development began on 7 July 2008 necessitating the closure of the museum and galleries.
 The museum reopened on 1 May 2009.
 In this work, the 1960s exhibition gallery was dismantled, restoring the original view through to the museum's totem pole.
 Original display cases were returned to their original place at the front of the museum.
 The space upstairs vacated by these cases provides additional space for a Clore Duffield Education Centre.
 A new entrance platform was built to allow visitors to enter on the same level as the Oxford University Museum of Natural History and improves access for wheelchair users and parents with pushchairs.
 The entrance platform provides re-located shop and reception areas.
 An environmental control system was also installed.

+Multaka network

+In 2019, the museum joined six similar museums in Germany, Italy, Greece and Switzerland, creating the international Multaka network.
+This intercultural museum project organizes guided tours for refugees and migrants designed and offered for free by specially trained Arabic-speaking Multaka guides.
+The visitor-centered discussions with migrants in their language are focused on the historical origin and history of acquisition of cultural objects, including the visitors' own understanding of their country's cultural heritage.